Thartvigsen/EARLIEST/README.md

 # EARLIEST
-Source code for "Adaptively-Halting Policy Network for Early Classification", published at KDD'19.
+PyTorch code for "Adaptively-Halting Policy Network for Early Classification", published at KDD'19.
-Will be updated prior to KDD'19 conference.

-**Update**: The available code is just the model right now, I am currently putting together a full training example with a detailed description of all pieces of the optimization process.
+EARLIEST is currently only available in PyTorch.

-Current use:
+Introductory use:
 ```python
 from model import EARLIEST